Intrinsic Mirror Symmetry: Preliminaries and review

 \subsubsection{Tropicalization}

-We assume the reader is familiar with the notation of \cite{ACGS17}, \S 2, and in particular use freely the notion of generalized cone complexes (\S 2.1.2) and tropicalization of logarithmic stacks (\S 2.1.4).
+We assume the reader is familiar with the notation of \cite{ACGS17}, \S 2, and in particular use freely the notion of generalized cone complexes (\S 2.1.2) and tropicalization of logarithmic schemes and stacks (\S 2.1.4).
+For more subtle issues about tropicalization, the reader may consult \cite{ACGS18},~App.~C. However, in general such subtleties will not arise in this paper.
 We write $\Sigma$ for the tropicalization functor from the category of fine or fs log algebraic stacks to the category of generalized cone complexes.
 Recall $\mathbf{Cones}$ is the category whose objects are pairs $(\sigma, N)$ where $N$ is a lattice and $\sigma\subseteq N_{\RR}$ is a rational polyhedral cone with $\sigma^{\gp}=N_{\RR}$, and morphisms are maps of cones induced by linear maps of the lattices.
-A generalized cone complex is a diagram in $\mathbf{Cones}$, all of whose morphisms are face morphisms.
+A generalized cone complex is (an equivalence class of) a diagram in $\mathbf{Cones}$, all of whose morphisms are face morphisms.
 The cones of the tropicalization of a log stack $X$ are indexed by geometric points $\bar x\in |X|$ with the associated cone being

 and lattice